Regulatory Affairs provides the following services to clinical investigators in TUSM, LKSOM and other Temple Health Science campus schools.

 Clinical trial registration and results reporting on Clinicaltrials.Gov

 Clinicaltrials.gov was established in 1997 through the FDA Modernization Act (FDAMA) to provide the public with information about current and completed clinical trials in the US and internationally.
 Clinical trials that meet the definition of an “applicable clinical trial” under FDAMA, as well as clinical trials that meet other criteria, may be required to register on the web site.
-TCRI has developed a guideline for investigators to help them understand the requirements for registering studies and reporting results.
+Guidelines have been developed for investigators to help them understand the requirements for registering studies and reporting results.

 For more information and to obtain a user ID, contact Lisa Landsberg, who serves as Temple’s Clinicaltrials.gov Site Administrator.